The Bankrate promise

 8. Peer-to-peer lending

 Opportunity: As a lender, you earn income via interest payments made on the loans.
-But because the loan is unsecured, you face the risk of default, meaning you could end up with nothing.
+But because the loan is unsecured, you could end up with nothing in the event of a default.

 To cut that risk, you need to do two things:

 - Analyze historical data on the prospective borrowers to make informed picks.

 9. Dividend stocks